nodegui/nodegui/website/docs/guides/nodegui-architecture.md

 ## Qode

-NodeGui uses Qt for creating Windows and other UI element.
+NodeGui uses Qt for creating Windows and other UI elements.
 Hence it exports thin wrappers of native C++ widgets from Qt into Javascript world.
 Now, every Qt application needs to initialize an instance of `QApplication` before creating widgets.
 The way we do it in C++ Qt application is (dont worry if it doesnt make sense right now):

 ```cpp
  #include <QApplication>